 Cherished Childhood Memories with Books

 Part of what has me thinking about this is that my paternal grandmother loved books.
 She bought us a book called Cat Up a Tree.
 I found the illustrations funny, and since Grandma loved cats, it was an appropriate gift that summed up two of her favorite things.
 She also bought us a book called The Strawberry Snatcher, which I found disturbing as a child.
 The last book I remember her giving us was called Meaner than the Meanest.
 An old witch brews a potion that’s supposed to create a big, scary monster.
-Instead, a little girl named Daisy is made with bright pink hair.
+Instead, a little girl named Daisy has bright pink hair.
 I would always read that book around Halloween time.

 Bunnicula was a family favorite.
 Each time we went on a road trip, we checked out a new audiobook from the series.
 For some reason, we started in the middle of the series.
-We didn’t realize Bunnicula was a series; we grabbed an audiobook off the shelf and began listening to it.
+We didn’t realize Bunnicula was a series; we grabbed an audiobook off the shelf and started listening.
 I remember laughing hard while we listened to “The Celery Stalks at Midnight.”
 We then went back and started the series at the beginning.
 Harold is one of the family dogs who serves as the narrator of the series.
 Bunnicula is a vampire rabbit who sucks the living juices from vegetables, leaving them white.
-This book series is probably my favorite from childhood.
+This book series is probably my favorite from my childhood.
 Themes of grief, betrayal, friends making bad choices, etc, are just a few explored in this series.
 As for the Artemis Fowl books, I enjoyed the various characters and their antics.
-When the villain returned from being in a coma and the LEPRECON commander was killed, I was so devastated I stopped reading the books.
+When the villain returned from being in a coma, and the LEPRECON commander was killed, I was so devastated that I stopped reading the books.
 I would still recommend them, but they weren’t my favorite.

 Leave a comment